BaseMax/CertificateGenerator/README.md

 - Edit the `names.txt` file and add the names of the people you want to generate certificates for, each on a new line.
 - Customize and update the `certificate-background.png` file according to your certificate design and style to reflect your organization's branding.
 - Run the `generator.py` script by typing `python generator.py`.
-- Your certificates will be generated and saved in the same directory as the `generator.py` file, with the participant's name added to the filename.
+- Your certificates will be generated and saved in the `output` directory as the `generator.py` file, with the participant's name added to the filename.

 ## Customization